Duncan Edmonds

-Duncan Edmonds (born 1936) is a Canadian businessman, politician, consultant, lobbyist, university professor, and writer.
+Duncan Edmonds was a Canadian businessman, politician, consultant, lobbyist, university professor, and writer.
 In 1969, he unsuccessfully ran for the leadership of the Manitoba Liberal Party.

 Life and career

 Edmonds was born in Toronto, Ontario, and received a Bachelor of Arts degree from the University of Toronto in 1959.
 He began doctorate studies at the London School of Economics.
 He left his graduate studies, never to return, to take a job in Ottawa as an executive assistant in the office of Liberal Opposition Leader Lester Pearson, the future Prime Minister.
 He next worked as a professor of political studies at Carleton University and became a Dean of Residence at Carleton.
 He played a major role in organizing the Company of Young Canadians in 1965.
 He also worked for CUSO, and for Crossroads Africa in the 1960s.
 From 1963 to 1966 he was Executive Assistant to Paul Martin Sr. in the Department of External Affairs and he chaired Paul Martin Sr.'s unsuccessful leadership campaign in 1968.

 Although Edmonds had no legislative experience, he was the primary opposition to Robert Bend at the 1969 Liberal convention.
 Some youth delegates were seen burning their membership cards after Bend's victory was announced.
 Edmonds ran in the Winnipeg-area riding of Charleswood in the 1969 provincial election but lost to Progressive Conservative candidate Arthur Moug by over a thousand votes.

 Edmonds retired from active politics after this loss.
 He worked as a consultant and lobbyist in Ottawa during much of the 1970s, first on his own, and then as a co-founder of the firm Public Affairs International, along with Torrance Wylie.